camunda/camunda-docs-manual/content/reference/deployment-descriptors/tags/process-engine.md

     <td><code>failedJobRetryTimeCycle</code></td>
     <td>String</td>
     <td>
      Sets how often a job is retried after a fail and how long the engine should wait until it tries to execute a job again.
-See the <a href="{{< relref "user-guide/process-engine/the-job-executor.md#retry-time-cycle-configuration" >}}">user guide</a>
+See the <a href="{{< ref "/user-guide/process-engine/the-job-executor.md#retry-time-cycle-configuration" >}}">user guide</a>
         for more details on this setting.
     </td>
   </tr>